-On January 27, Scott Moe, became the new leader of the Saskatchewan Party and Saskatchewan’s 15th Premier.
+On January 27, Scott Moe became the leader of the Saskatchewan Party and Saskatchewan’s 15th Premier.
 We welcomed the opportunity to meet with Premier Moe on March 8th to discuss your key priorities and concerns.

 In particular, we welcome Premier Moe’s commitments to the following policies:

 - Committed to introduce a 5% workforce reduction in Executive Government and the Crown Corporations through retirement and attrition as part of his plan to balance the budget.
 Potential savings of $70 million.